Skip to main content

 $ opctl run -a person=you caddy

-Now if you navigate to http://localhost:8080 in your browser or via curl, you should see the text "hello you" As you make requests to that web server, you should see caddy's log in your terminal
+Now if you navigate to http://inputs-outputs:2015 in your browser or via curl, you should see the text "hello you" As you make requests to that web server, you should see caddy's log in your terminal

 The above is an example of how ops can reference other ops, and how they can be composed.
 Note also how we effortlessly and implicitly coerced helloperson's value from a string into a file as we mounted /srv/index.html in the container